tpvasconcelos/ridgeplot/docs/development/contributing.md

 ```

 The default and **recommended** base python is `python3.7` .
 You can change this by exporting the
 `BASE_PYTHON` environment variable.
-For instance, you could instead run:
+For instance, if you are having issues installing scientific
+packages on macOS for python 3.7, you can try python 3.8 instead:

 ```shell
 BASE_PYTHON=python3.8 make init